jlong4223/Hop-up---brew-API/README.md

  - the ability to favorite and save beer from local storage
  - connecting to an API with more beers
  - making a beers default image, the image that I have hard coded in
+ - having a sound for the randomize button